wilsonzlin/cabinet/README.md

 **1\.
 Create a folder for storing user profiles and a new user in that profile.**

-Passwords are hashed using `bcrypt`; one way to generate the hash for a password is using `npx bcrypt-cli "PLAINTEXT_PASSWORD" 10`.
+Passwords are hashed using `bcrypt`; one way to generate the hash for a password is to use `npx bcrypt-cli "PLAINTEXT_PASSWORD" 10`.

 ```bash
 mkdir /path/to/profiles